Ministerial Code: Section 2 – Ministers and the Government

 Section 2, Ministers and the Government, sets out the precise rules of collective responsibility.
 It also states that ministers should relinquish all government material when ceasing to hold a role, and provides rules on access to government papers by former ministers (for example, those writing memoirs may wish to check the documents from their time in office).
 This set of rules is known as the "Radcliffe rules".

 Section 3 – Ministers and Appointments

 Setting out the rules regarding special advisers (temporary civil servants who are political agents of the minister), how many each minister may appoint, and their powers and duties.
-Also covered is the appointment of Parliamentary Private Secretaries (backbenchers who act as an unpaid secretary to the minister, to gain experience and credit with the party), whose appointments require written authority from the Prime Minister.
+Also covered is the appointment of Parliamentary Private Secretaries (backbenchers who act as an unpaid secretary to the minister, to gain experience and credit with the party), whose appointments require written authority from the prime minister.
 PPSs are not members of the Government, but are expected to form part of the payroll vote, and support all government initiatives in the House of Commons.

+The section states that where a minister is allocated an official residence, they must ensure that all personal tax liabilities, including any Council Tax, are properly discharged and that they personally pay such liabilities.